 Alternatively, copy and paste an existing index declaration and then edit it.

-or select the New Index
+New Index Wizard

 Name and Description Page